xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SHOW.LEVELS**(row\_level, col\_level)

-Row\_level    specifies the number of row levels of an outline to display.
+Row\_level&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of row levels of an outline to display.
 If the outline has fewer levels than specified by row\_level, Microsoft Excel shows all levels.
 If row\_level is zero or omitted, no action is taken on rows.

-Col\_level    specifies the number of column levels of an outline to display.
+Col\_level&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of column levels of an outline to display.
 If the outline has fewer levels than specified by col\_level, Microsoft Excel shows all levels.
 If col\_level is zero or omitted, no action is taken on columns.

 **Remarks**